The Best Laptops for Writers 2025 (Famous Authors Choice)

 2008–2017 Models

-The advantage of these earlier models (2008-2017) is that they kept the exact same design Steeve Jobs had in mind.
-Although they may not have the best displays, they have by far the best keyboards and the best form factors.
+The advantage of these earlier models (2008–2017) is that they kept the exact design Steve Jobs envisioned.
+While their displays may not be the best, these models have the best keyboards and the most portable form factors in the entire MacBook Air lineup.

-If you get the chances to use the Newest 2020-2024 Models, you’ll find just as equally good at least for writing purposes because it is based on the butterfly mechanism.
+If you get the chance to use the latest 2020–2024 models, you’ll find them just as good—at least for writing—because they also return to the scissor mechanism.

 2018–2019 Models

-Somewhere around this time Apple reintroduced the MacBook Air with a new design and that design took a long steer from the original design.
-The new design also changed the keyboard, the so called “butterfly keyboard’
+During this period, Apple reintroduced the MacBook Air with a new design that deviated significantly from the original.
+This redesign also brought along the infamous “butterfly keyboard.”

-These are the latest which introduced hardware that’s way faster and more powerful.
-For writing purposes, these are going to be the BEST models out of the entire Apple MacBook Air Series because:
+These models introduced Apple Silicon hardware, which is significantly faster and more powerful.
+For writing, these are the best models in the entire MacBook Air series because:

-- More importantly, their keyboards are based on the scissor mechanism which are by far the best keyboard design on MacBooks.
+- Most importantly, they return to the scissor mechanism keyboards, which are widely regarded as the best keyboard design in the MacBook lineup.

 Refurbished MacBook Airs:

-I normally wouldn’t advice anyone to buy a refurbished laptop but we are talking about Apple here.
-Their products are designed to last at least a decade so they aren’t likely to give you any issues for several several years after purchase.
+Normally, I wouldn’t recommend buying a refurbished laptop, but this is Apple we’re talking about.
+Their products are designed to last a decade or more, so you’re not likely to run into any issues for years after purchase.

-I have 3 MacBooks (different models) which I bought as refurbished and they’re all still working fine.
-They even support updates to the system software (up to the latest OSX macOS 14 – Sonoma).
+Personally, I own three refurbished MacBooks (different models), and they’re all still running perfectly.
+They even support system updates, including the latest macOS 14 – Sonoma.

-These laptops also go through a control process to make sure they behave like new laptops PLUS you also get a 90 day warranty which is plenty of time to find out if there’s anything wrong with the unit you’ve got.
+These refurbished models also go through a strict quality control process to ensure they perform like new laptops.
+Plus, you get a 90-day warranty, which is more than enough time to identify any potential problems with the unit you receive.

 2. ASUS ZenBook 15